phausman/fce-ipmi/README.md

 This command opens a Serial-over-LAN console with a specified machine.
 You can exit the console by typing '&.' sequence.

-This command is a wrapper for `ipmiconsole`.
-The wrapper executes `ipmiconsole` with relevant options such as a username and password.
+This command is a wrapper for `ipmitool sol activate`.
+The wrapper executes `ipmitool` with relevant options such as a username and password.

 ### Examples of `console` command